Sunday, June 05, 2022

-The Best Wordle Like Map Games
+The 12 Best Daily Map Games

-The pace of new Wordle inspired map and geography games shows no signs of abating.
-EOGuesser is the latest daily geography challenge which is obviously inspired in part by the now famous word game.
+EOGuesser is another daily geography challenge which is obviously inspired in part by the now famous word game.

 The objective of EOGuessser is to guess the correct location shown in a satellite image.
 You have three attempts to guess the correct location.
 The closer you get to the correct location the more points you win.
 After each guess you are told if you are in the correct hemisphere and in the correct quadrant of the world map.
 You are also told how far away you have guessed from the correct location.